marcusoftnet/marcusoftnet.github.io/_posts/2014-04-08-koaExamples.md

-target="_blank">one package.json</a> for all the examples, which is awesome because that means that we can do "<span style="font-family: Courier New, Courier, monospace;">npm install</span>" in the root and get all the examples.
-All examples must be run with the <span style="font-family: Courier New, Courier, monospace;">"node --harmony</span>" flag,
+target="_blank">one package.json</a> for all the examples, which is awesome because that means that we can do "<span style="font-family: Courier New, Courier, monospace;">npm install" in the root and get all the examples.
+All examples must be run with the <span style="font-family: Courier New, Courier, monospace;">"node --harmony" flag,
 <a href="http://www.marcusoft.net/2014/03/koaintro.html"
 target="_blank">as described earlier</a>.